Aleksandre1337/aws-python-s3/README.md

 - `--multipart-upload`: Upload a file to S3 using multipart upload.
 Arguments: `bucketname`, `key`, `filename`.
 - `--get-lifecycle-config`: Get the lifecycle configuration of a bucket.
 Argument: `bucketname`.
 - `--manage-s3-object`: Manage S3 object.
 Arguments: `bucket_name`, `file_name`, `flag`.
 The `flag` argument can take the following values:

-  - `-del`: Delete the specified S3 object.
+  - `:delete`: Delete the specified S3 object.
-  - `-copy`: Copy the specified S3 object.
+  - `:copy`: Copy the specified S3 object.
-  - `-down`: Download the specified S3 object.
+  - `:download`: Download the specified S3 object.
+  - `:versions`: List versions of the specified S3 object.
+  - `:lastversion`: Upload the second last version of the specified S3 object as the newest.
+  - `:rename`: Rename the specified S3 object.
+  - `:setversion`: Set a specific version for the specified S3 object.
 - `--check-versioning`: Check versioning status of a bucket.
 Argument: `bucket_name`.
 - `--organize-by-type`: Organize files in the bucket based on their content type.
 Argument: `bucket_name`.
 - `--organize-by-extension`: Organize files in the bucket based on their extension.
 Argument: `bucket_name`.